 If after reading this website you feel Abbeyfield Dulwich could be the right home for you, you should advise the Society of your possible interest in taking accommodation at the Society's House by contacting Jane Ross-Macdonald on firstname.lastname@example.org.

 Should you confirm at this initial meeting that you wish to take accommodation at the Society's House, you will be asked to complete an application form and a further form addressed to your own doctor to request him or her to supply relevant medical information.
 Both completed forms should be returned, in confidence, to Jane Ross-Macdonald at Abbeyfield Dulwich.
 Application Forms are below.
+If you would like to 'try before you buy', we may have space for you to stay with us for a few days to see what living at Abbeyfield is like and to get to know the local area.
+There would be a small airbnb level cost for this.

 When a vacancy arises you will be contacted to see if you are still interested and whether Abbeyfield is still the right place for you.
 If appropriate you will be offered accommodation and we will arrange everything with you and your sponsor.